ExtremerBG/Circle-Nom/README.md

 ## Goal

 Singleplayer:
-- Score as many points as possible.
+- Score as many points as possible, by eating the food.

 Multiplayer:
-- Survive longer than the other player.
+- Survive longer than the other player, by eating more food than them.

 ## Prerequisites